-The next History of Medicine Days 2014 Conference will be held March 7th and March 8th.
+The last History of Medicine Days 2014 Conference was held March 7th and March 8th.

 THE HISTORY OF MEDICINE DAYS CONFERENCE is an annual two-day, nation-wide conference held at the University of Calgary.
-The next conference is being held on Friday, March 7th and Saturday, March 8th, 2014.
+The last conference was held on Friday, March 7th and Saturday, March 8th, 2014.

 Undergraduates and early graduate students from across Canada and the United States are invited to submit an abstract for an oral or a poster presentation on the history of medicine and health care.
 The presentations will be 10 to 12 minutes for oral or 2 to 3 minutes for a poster (with additional discussion time afterwards).
 The poster display will be up for the whole conference.